moria-ai-labs/moria-ai-labs.github.io/index.md

 <br><br>
 <br><br>

+## In a nutshell
+In a typical data requirement session, we start the data journey at the (often aspirational) insight derivable and connect with the (often harsh) data reality.
+Finding the best strategy to connect the dots goes beyond just data quality; Data Readiness focuses on relationships between data domains and helps the data practitioner (CxO, decision makers, data engineers, analysts) to create a constructive dialog and define the best outcome-oriented strategy to solve the problem.

+It is an old problem, attacked from a different perspective: the "brain" of the engine is based on graph theory (1700s tech) to solve for a need to build the infrastructure for a 2030 future.

+<br><br>
+<br><br>

 ## What is Data Readiness?

 Data Readiness is an outcome-centered evaluation of the journey from insights to data sources.